A baby is something you carry inside you for nine months, in your arms for three years and in your heart till the day you die. – Mary Mason

 Have a healthy diet

 Avoid any processed frozen food.
 Without prana, it creates negativity.
 Avoid refined sugar, coffee, and fast and junk food.
 Make sure to have a good breakfast.
-Research has shown that skipping breakfast can increase chances of depression.
+Research has shown that skipping breakfast can increase the chances of depression.
 Do not avoid good carbohydrates and starch as it is vital to keep serotonin levels normal.
 Skipping carbohydrates can leave an empty feeling.

 Divert your attention